hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_fhir_service.html.markdown

 * `type` - (Required) The type of identity used for the Healthcare FHIR service.
 Possible values are `SystemAssigned`.

 ---
-A `cors_configuration` block supports the following:
+A `cors` block supports the following:

 * `allowed_origins` - (Required) A set of origins to be allowed via CORS.
 * `allowed_headers` - (Required) A set of headers to be allowed via CORS.